sile16/pgx/docs/api_usage.md

 - How `state.current_player` is defined
 - How to access the reward of each player
 - How `Env.step` behaves against already terminated states
-- How to use baseline models probided by Pgx
+- How to use baseline models provided by Pgx

 ```py
 import jax